IsraelAlonzoMoran/HW1-Terraform-code-to-create-aws-vpc-and-resources/README.md

 ```
 Step 7: Once the "terraform_hw1" project is downloaded to the host machine, with $cd go to the directory that has the downloaded folder, example "$cd /home/alonzo/Downloads/terraform_hw1".

-Step 8: Once in the directory that has the "terraform_hw1.tf" file:
+Step 8: Once in the directory that has the "provider.tf" file:

 Type terraform init, terraform init command is used to initialize a working directory containing Terraform configuration files
 ```bash